Ozy2022/FeaturesMonitoringPlatform/README.md

-A MERN-based web application called FMP (Feature Monitoring Platform) includes authentication, pagination, and comments to carry user requests and interest to developers.
-Users, developers, or companies can create their own account and follow specific procedures to achieve the system's purpose.
+A MERN-based web application called a Social Platform includes authentication, pagination, and comments to carry user requests and interest to developers.
+Users, developers, or companies can create their own accounts and follow specific procedures to achieve the system's purpose.
 Users can submit a feature suggestion and communicate with other users.
 Other users can see the request, vote for it as a like feature, and chat with each other to express their ideas.
 Developers and companies have similar practical steps that enable them to see requests and respond to users.